davidthings/jebrish/README.md

 BuildRoot configurations are of the form `[company]_[device]_deconfig`.
 For the purposes here, each configuration will have an additional field describing additional features of note - `jebrish_[device]_[feature]_deconfig`.
 Consistent with this, the actual "baord"-specific files will appear in `board/jebrish/device_feature` with reference to common files in `board/jebrish/common` and `board/jebrish/[device]_common`.

+**jebrish_rg353x_minwifi_defconfig** - minimal wifi system.
+Builds on the `minfs` variation.
+Adds `wpa_supplicant`, `dhcpd`, etc to the build.
+With a tiny bit of external config, the system will connect to network on boot.
+The network details can be set by editing `/etc/wpa_supplicant.conf`.  `DropBear` is added to provide an ssh server and mDNS so the device can be found by name on the network.

+**jebrish_rg353x_minfs_defconfig** - minimal configuration extended with a large sd-based non-volatile filesystem.
+Expands the `rootfs` to the full size of the media on first use.
+Uses `switch_root` in /init.
+The filesystem is `ext4` and is mounted read-write.
+You can also modify it on a host machine.

 **jebrish_rg353x_minimal_defconfig** - minimal configuration for RK3566-based handhelds like the Anbernic RG353/p/v/m.
 It supplies enough to boot and log in.
 However since this is a minimal configuration, you'll need some extra hardware to make it useful.
 Either you'll need to solder in a USB-UART in the case of UART console, or you'll need a USB keyboard in the case of Display/HDMI console.

-**jebrish_rg353x_minfs_defconfig** - minimal configuration extended with a large sd-based non-volatile filesystem.
-Expands the `rootfs` to the full size of the media on first use.
-Uses `switch_root` in /init.

-**jebrish_rg353x_minwifi_defconfig** - minimal wifi system.
-Builds on the `minfs` variation.
-Adds `wpa_supplicant`, `dhcpd`, etc to the build.
-With a tiny bit of external config, the system will connect to network on boot.
-The network details can be set by editing `/etc/wpa_supplicant.conf`

 # Building